 If none of these options are successful, the court may find your ex-spouse in contempt.
 Your ex-spouse will be required to appear at a court hearing explaining why they are not paying child support.
 If the court is unhappy with the explanation, or if the non-paying parent fails to show up for the hearing, the court may sentence the non-paying parent to time in jail.
 This is usually used as a last resort because the parent is not able to earn any income if they are in jail and will not be able to pay child support.

 Child support payments are not dischargeable in a bankruptcy filing.
 There is no way to eliminate overdue back child support payments.

 My Ex-spouse Lost His Job.
 Does this Excuse Him or Her from Paying Child Support?

 If the parent responsible for paying child support becomes unemployed for a period of time, he/she can request to have the amount of child support modified for future payments.
 This modification does not excuse or reduce any past support that was not paid, only future payments.

 File for Child Support at the Time of Separation

 Child support cannot be retroactive.
 It can only be assigned from the time the parent applies for the support.
 It is important to file as soon as the parents separate and there is a need for support.

 Contact an Attorney

 When the court awards sole physical or legal custody of a child to one parent, the other parent is usually required to pay child support to the custodial parent.
 The custodial parent’s obligations are to take care of the child and maintain the standard of living as best they can.
 The court will always place the best interests of the child first.
-If the noncustodial parent is not living up to their financial obligations, contact a lawyer, like a divorce lawyer in Round Rock, TX from The Law Office of Jason Wright PLLC, with experience in child support.
+If the noncustodial parent is not living up to their financial obligations, contact a lawyer, with experience in child support.